Esther-Adebayo-Fullstack/APTECHCAKEPROJECT/README.md

 # APTECHCAKEPROJECT
-cake project for aptech ...By ESTHER, MESHACH AND OLAMIDE
+cake project for aptech ...By ESTHER And MESHACH